davidtheclark/react-aria-menubutton/README.md

 Using globals/UMD, you must do the following:
 - Expose React globally
-- Use one of the builds in the `dist/` directory.
+- Use one of the builds in the `dist/` directory

 For example: